 In 2007, health and enforcement partners gathered in the North of England for a summit on tackling the illicit tobacco trade which led to the launch of the North of England Tackling Illicit Tobacco for Better Health programme in 2009.
-The Illicit Tobacco Partnership was subsequently formed in 2016 by two of the founding members of the original programme.
+The Illicit Tobacco Partnership was subsequently formed in 2016.

-Since this partnership was formed, local councils in Yorkshire and the Humber have been working together and with Fresh to launch an evidence-based illegal tobacco programme to reduce supply and demand.
-A number of local authorities in London are also collaborating on tackling illicit tobacco.
+Since this partnership was formed, local councils in Yorkshire and the Humber have been working together and with Fresh to deliver evidence-based activity to address the illegal tobacco trade.
+A number of local authorities in London and other areas are also collaborating on tackling illicit tobacco.